 Casting scouts searched around New York City and Long Island for a teenager to play the role of Calogero.
 A scout noticed Lillo Brancato on Jones Beach.
 For most of his childhood, Brancato had done impersonations of Robert De Niro and was often told that he resembled De Niro.
 When he performed an impersonation for the scout, she immediately cast him.

-The fictional motorcycle gang Satan's Messengers is obviously based on the notorious and real Hell's Angels.
-There have been dozens of fictionalized versions to the Hell's Angels in movies and TV shows with convoluted variations on their name.
-Here, in A Bronx Tale, the word Messenger comes closest to the true intent of the real name; the literal translation of the Greek word "aggelos" from which the word "Angel" is derived, means "messenger".
+The fictional motorcycle gang "Satan's Messengers" is based on the notorious and real Hell's Angels.
+There have been dozens of fictionalized versions to the Hell's Angels in movies and on television shows with convoluted variations on their name.
+Here, in this movie, the word "messenger" comes closest to the true intent of the real name.
+The literal translation of the Greek word "aggelos" from which the word "angel" is derived, means "messenger".